Easy Chicken Paprikash

 - Cook egg noodles according to package directions.
 Meanwhile, place a large nonstick skillet coated with cooking spray over medium heat.
 Add chicken, onions, salt and pepper; cook and stir 4-5 minutes or until chicken is no longer pink.

 - Add tomatoes and paprika.
-Cook, covered, 5-7 minutes or until tomatoes are tender, stirring occasionally.
+Cook, covered, until tomatoes are tender, 5-7 minutes, stirring occasionally.
 Stir in sour cream; heat through (do not allow to boil).
 Drain noodles; serve with chicken mixture.
 If desired, sprinkle with green onions.

 Nutrition Facts3/4 cup chicken mixture with 3/4 cup noodles: 394 calories, 14g fat (8g saturated fat), 117mg cholesterol, 371mg sodium, 39g carbohydrate (8g sugars, 4g fiber), 26g protein.